pantheon-systems/drops-7/profiles/civicrm_starterkit/modules/contrib/backup_migrate/README.txt

 You may need to adjust the path to reflect the actual path to the files.

 IIS 7 USERS:
-Add the following code to your web.config code to secire your backup directories:
+Add the following code to your web.config code to secure your backup directories:
 <rule name="postinst-redirect" stopProcessing="true">
    <match url="sites/default/files/backup_migrate" />
    <action type="Rewrite" url=""/>